Skip to main content

 • wash hands frequently — especially after touching eyes

-• bacterial conjunctivitis may need antibiotic eye drops from your GP
+• bacterial conjunctivitis: your GP may prescribe antibiotic eye drops or ointment